 If you winterized your RV using RV antifreeze, then you will want to follow the steps in your owner’s manual for proper flushing and sanitizing your RV water system.

-Please note, that you should always follow the directions in your specific RV Owner’s Manual and these checklists do not negate or replace your owner’s manual.
+Please note that you should always follow the directions in your specific RV Owner’s Manual and that these checklists do not negate or replace your owner’s manual.

 Draining the Fresh Water System

 - Level RV and Drain The Fresh Water System

 - This generally involved opening the “exterior fresh tank drain” valve on the permanent fresh water holding tank).

 - Open the “low point drains”.
 As their name indicates, these valves will be at the lowest point of the water lines (consult your RV owner’s manual for proper water draining procedure).

 - Turn ON the water pump and allow it to run as needed.

 - Give the toilet a few flushes while the water pump is on until the water stops flowing.

 - Relieve the water pressure using the water heater P&T valve BEFORE removing the water heater drain plug.
 Otherwise, if there is any water pressure present the water will spray out of the opening when the drain is removed.